A relation between zip stacks and moduli stacks of truncated local shtukas: Application to Zip Period Maps of Shimura Varieties

-\item If we write $\rho: S \to [\prescript{}{1}{\mathcal{C}_1^{\sigma(\mu)}}/\mathrm{Ad}_{\sigma} G_\kappa] $ for the composition morphism as in the diagram above, then the geometric fibres of $\rho$ gives back the EO strata of $S$. \end{enumerate} \end{theorem} \begin{proof} The assertion (1) and (2) follows from applying Corollary \ref{Cor:Embed} for the cocharacter $\sigma(\mu)$ here.
-The assertion (3) follows from applying \eqref{Thm:keyRepMulp} of Theorem \ref{Thm:keyRep} for the equality of cocharacters $\varphi(\mu)=p\sigma(\mu)$.
-The assertion (4). comes from applying Corollary \ref{Cor:Comp} for the cocharacter $\mu$ and $p\mu$ respectively, noticing that $E_{\mu}=E_{p\mu}$.
-The commutativity of the diagram is by construction.
-The last assertion follows from the fact that $\epsilon$ is a homeomorphism and the main result of \cite{ChaoZhangEOStratification}. \end{proof}
+\begin{proof} The assertions (1) and (2) follow from applying Corollary \ref{Cor:Embed} for the cocharacters $\sigma(\mu)$ and $\varphi(\mu)$ here.
+The assertion (3) follows from applying \eqref{Thm:keyRepMulp} of Theorem \ref{Thm:keyRep} for $\varphi(\mu) = p \sigma(\mu)$.
+The assertion (4) comes from applying Corollary \ref{Cor:Comp} for the cocharacter $\mu$ and $p \mu$ respectively, noting that $\mathsf{E}_{\mu}^{\mathrm{PWZ}} = \mathsf{E}^{\mathrm{PWZ}}_{p\mu}$.
+The commutativity of the diagram follows by construction.
+The last assertion is a consequence of the fact that $\epsilon$ is a homeomorphism and the main result of \cite{ChaoZhangEOStratification}. \end{proof}